FlexSearch/Docs-Legacy/docs/concepts/custom-plugins.md

     `<flexsearch-engine-folder>/Web/apps/`

 When you restart your FlexSearch engine, the new plugin and portal app will be picked up automatically.
 Just navigate to your portal homepage and see for yourself.

+### Installing a FlexSearch Plugin

+In order to install a plugin you just need to take the `*.dll` file from your package and put it in the `Plugins` folder.
+The plugin will be picked up the next time FlexSearch starts.

+For example, for the `CSV Connector`, you would take the `CsvConnector.dll` file from the generated `zip` and put it in the `Plugins` folder.

 [PluginLibrary]: https://github.com/FlexSearch/PluginLibrary/
 [SQL Connector]: https://github.com/FlexSearch/SqlConnector